 Using your recovery code will temporarily disable two-factor authentication and give you a chance to configure a new two-factor authentication device.

-Apps built with the Mapbox Maps SDK for iOS, Mapbox Maps SDK for Android, and Mapbox Maps SDK for React Native are billed based on monthly active users instead of map views.
-However, not all third-party frameworks track usage the same way.
+Apps built with the Mapbox Maps SDK for iOS and the Mapbox Maps SDK for Android are billed based on monthly active users instead of map views.
+But not all third-party frameworks track usage the same way.

 Third-party frameworks built from the native Mapbox Mobile SDKs are typically billed based on monthly active users.
 Apps built with other third-party frameworks are billed based on map views.

 Read our Pricing page to see how many mobile users and map views are included in your plan.

 Here are examples of SDKs and frameworks and whether Mapbox tracks usage through mobile users or map views.